Michael Armitage (b. 1984, Nairobi, Kenya)

 White Cube. © Courtesy Joyner/Giuffrida Collection and White Cube.

-A purple tree with wide, bare branches, rises from the middle of a sea of heads on a hillside, with the skyscrapers of Nairobi in the distance.
-On the branches sit a number of people, some of them wearing green wigs and another carrying a banner with a frog painted on it.
-As in The Promise of Change, the frogs symbolises Kenya’s political leaders who make meaningless promises to win votes.
-Both that painting and this one are part of a series Armitage painted alluding to corruption during the country’s 2017 election campaign.
-The Fourth Estate also refers to Goya’s Ridiculous Folly where figures symbolising an exhausted Spanish nation perch in a tree, hanging on the words of a shadowy speaker.
+A tree rises from a sea of heads, with the skyscrapers of Nairobi in the distance.
+On its bare branches sit a number of people, some wearing green wigs and one carrying a banner with a frog painted on it.
+As in The Promise of Change, the frog symbolises Kenya’s political leaders who make meaningless promises to win votes.